 The Art Department also encourages recent alumni who’ve studied at prestigious art institutions to visit and inspire current pupils with talks and creative workshops.

-Hampton offers superb, purpose-built Art facilities, including two spacious and well-lit main studios, a History of Art studio, a ceramics kiln, a darkroom and an IT room with 18 iMacs.
-The Department also offers a Sixth Form Studio and a beautiful gallery space for displaying students work.
-Print-making facilities include an etching press and three relief printing presses.
+Hampton offers superb, purpose-built Art facilities, including two spacious and well-lit main studios, a History of Art studio, a ceramics kiln, a darkroom and iMac computers in dedicated spaces throughout the studios.
+The Department also offers a Sixth Form Studio and a beautiful gallery space for displaying pupil work.
+Print-making facilities include an etching press and four relief printing presses.
 The School has recently received a donation of a Victorian Type and Letterpress, which will enable pupils to explore typography.

 In the Lower School, pupils enjoy a highly varied curriculum, encompassing different themes each term.
 First Years focus on ‘The Natural World’ and learn how to create vibrant lino-cuts, as well as Portraiture, Identity and Architecture.
 Second Years explore different approaches to Still Life and go on to study ‘Art from Other Cultures.
 They also focus on the depiction of Movement and Animation.

 The Third Year course develops skills in the use of media and self-expression through the themes ‘Public Art’ which focuses on sculpture and pupils visit the Roche Court New Art Centre for further inspiration.
 There is also an introduction to the History of Art with the ‘Discover Articulation Competition’ and pupils look at ‘Narrative Art’ and explore ‘Design Styles’ using Graphic Design and Typography skills.